DavisQBio/semester-biology/readings/R-03-dplyr.md

 ------------------------------------

 To select columns of a data frame, use `select()`.
-The first argument to this function is the data frame (`surveys`), and the subsequent arguments are the columns to keep.
+The first argument to this function is the data frame (here it is `surveys`), and the subsequent arguments are the columns that you want to keep.

 ``` {.r}
 select(surveys, plot_id, species_id, weight)